Jeff Bezos’s secretive space venture launches a rocket to the edge of space for the first time in months

 The company recently posted a job opening for an “Orbital Habitat Formulation Lead.”

-“To develop Blue Origin’s vision of millions of people living and working in space, humanity will require places for them to live and work: space destination systems I which value-creating economic activity can occur,” it reads.
+“To develop Blue Origin’s vision of millions of people living and working in space, humanity will require places for them to live and work: space destination systems in which value-creating economic activity can occur,” it reads.
 The space station in low Earth orbit (LEO) would go beyond the International Space Station to support “a robust LEO economy” and be “fundamentally different from the ‘exploration’ habitats designed for small, professional trained crews in deep space.”

 In other words, it reads: “You will directly impact the history of human spaceflight."